quynhneo/detm-arxiv/README.md

 ```
 python main.py
 ```
-in https://github.com/quynhneo/DETM_arxiv_org/blob/master/main.py (all setup and models settings are on top of the file)
+in https://github.com/quynhneo/DETM_arxiv_org/blob/master/main.py (all setup and models settings are on top of the file).